A Chiastic Reconfiguration Of Joel

 Chapter 3 14b For the day of the Lord is near in the valley of decision.

-This period in which God punishes the Beast army is one of the three great "Days of the Lord" - periods of God's great wrath and punishment of the wicked (see also 1:15 and 2:11).
+This period in which God punishes Satan's empire is one of the three great "Days of the Lord" - periods of God's great wrath and punishment of the wicked (see also 1:15 and 2:11).

 Chapter 3 15 The sun and moon will be darkened, and the stars no longer shine.